 The President adopts guidelines and operative instructions based on policies and guidelines established by the Board.
 Guidelines and operative instructions issued by the President/CEO primarily cover financial reporting, treatment of personal data (GDPR) and information technology.
 All policies and guidelines are available to the Group’s employees on Studsvik’s intranet.

 The Board of Directors has set up an Audit Committee.
 The Committee monitors the effectiveness of the company’s internal controls, management of the company’s risks and assures the quality of the company’s financial reporting.
-The Audit Committee consists of Peter Gossas (chair), Agneta Nestenborg and Anders Ullberg.
-The presenter on the Committee is the Chief Financial Officer.
+The Audit Committee consists of, Agneta Nestenborg (chair), Erik Strömqvist and Anders Ullberg.
+The presenter in the Committee is the Chief Financial Officer.
 Apart from the Group’s quarterly reports, during the year the Committee has taken note of and dealt with reports from the follow-up of internal controls.
 In addition, the Committee has been updated on the development of major current fixed price contracts, dealt with accounting matters, with particular focus on impairment testing, as well as continually following the progress of the Group’s legal disputes.
-The company’s auditors have reported their findings from the audit of the third-quarter closing (hard-close) and the audit of the annual accounts.
+The company’s auditors have reported to the Committee on their findings from the audit of the third-quarter closing (review) and the audit of the annual accounts.
 The Committee meets before each reporting date and on more occasions if necessary.
 The Committee held four meetings during the year.
 The Audit Committee works in accordance with the instructions adopted annually by the Board of Directors and reports on its work to the Board of Directors.

-The total board fee paid by Studsvik AB for 2019 amounted to SEK 1,850,175 (1,850,000).
-In accordance with a resolution passed by the Annual General Meeting, the Chairman of the Board receives SEK 650,000 per year and ordinary members SEK 225,000 per year.
+The total board fee for Studsvik AB for 2021 amounted to SEK 1,850 (1,850) thousand.
+In accordance with a resolution passed by the Annual General Meeting, the Chair of the Board receives SEK 650 thousand per year and ordinary members SEK 225 thousand per year.
 No fee is paid to members appointed by the employee organizations.
-The chair of the Audit Committee receives a fee of SEK 150,000 per year and the members SEK 75,000 per year.
+The chair of the Audit Committee receives a fee of SEK 150 thousand per year and the members SEK 75 thousand per year.
 No fee is paid to the Remuneration Committee.
-Board fees paid are presented in note 39 on page 61–62.
+Board fees paid are presented in note 38 on page 64.

-At the 2019 Annual General Meeting the registered public accounting firm PricewaterhouseCoopers AB was elected as auditor for the period up to and including the 2020 Annual General Meeting.
-The auditor in charge is authorized public accountant Martin Johansson.
-PricewaterhouseCoopers conducts the audit of all the Group’s material companies.
+At the 2021 Annual General Meeting the registered public accounting firm KPMG AB was elected as auditor for the period up to and including the 2022 Annual General Meeting.
+The auditor in charge is authorized public accountant Helena Arvidsson.
+KPMG conducts the audit of all the Group’s material companies.
 The audit is based on an audit plan and during the year the auditor regularly reports findings to the Audit Committee and on at least one occasion to the Board of Directors.
 The auditor obtains views from the Audit Committee concerning Studsvik’s risks, which are thereafter given particular consideration in the audit plan.
 The auditor also participates in the Annual General Meeting to present the auditor’s report and describe the audit work and findings.

 In addition to the audit assignment, Studsvik has consulted PricewaterhouseCoopers in the area of taxation and on various accounting and financial issues.
 PricewaterhouseCoopers is obliged to test its independence prior to every decision to provide advice to Studsvik unrelated to the audit assignment.
-Advisory services in excess of SEK 50,000 are to be approved in advance by the chairman of the Audit Committee.
+Advisory services in excess of SEK 50 thousand are to be approved in advance by the chair of the Audit Committee.
 Remuneration to the company’s auditors is paid in accordance with an approved invoice on agreed terms.
-For information concerning remuneration in 2019 please refer to notes 8 and 44 in the Annual Report.
+For information concerning remuneration in 2021 please refer to notes 8 and 44.

 President/CEO and Executive Group Management

 The President is responsible for the day-to-day management of the company.
 The President/CEO leads the operative business and prepares information and data for decision-making for the Board of Directors and is the presenter at Board meetings.
-In 2019 the Executive Group Management consisted of the President/CEO, the Chief Financial Officer and the heads of the business areas; Fuel and Materials Technology, Waste Management Technology and Scandpower.
-The Executive Group Management is presented on pages 76-77 of the annual report and on the website under Executive Group Management.
+In 2021 the Executive Group Management consisted of the President/ CEO, the Chief Financial Officer and the heads of the business areas; Decommissioning and Radiation Protection Services, Fuel and Materials Technology, Scandpower and Waste Management Technology.
+The Executive Group Management is presented on pages 80-81 of the annual report and on the website under Executive Group Management.

 The Executive Group Management meets monthly to follow up the operative and financial developments in the segments.
 On two to three occasions during the financial year the Executive Group Management meets to deal in more detail with matters of an operative, strategic or long-term nature.